webfrogs/IronBank/README.md

     remote: "https://github.com/Alamofire/Alamofire.git"
     # Optional, default is master.
 Checkout version.
     version: "4.6.0"
     # Optional.
-Override the checkout folder name.
+Override the checkout folder's name.
     name: "Alamofire-repo"
 ```

-Version can be git hash, git branch, git tag, or string with version syntax listed above:
+Version can be git hash, git branch, git tag, or string with version syntax listed below:

 ```
 '~> 0.1.2' Version 0.1.2 and the versions up to 0.2, not including 0.2 and higher